boxwise/boxtribute/back/README.md

             }
         }

+If you lack an internet connection to communicate with Auth0, it might be beneficial to circumvent the authentication logic.
+You have to hardcode your client identity then.
+In the `boxtribute_server/auth.py` module, replace the body of the `decorated` function by

+    g.user = CurrentUser(id=8, is_god=True)
+    return f(*args, **kwargs)

+to simulate a god user with ID 8 (for a regular user, set something like `id=1, organisation_id=1`).

 ## Production environment

 In production, the web app is run by the WSGI server `gunicorn` which serves as a glue between the web app and the web server (e.g. Apache). `gunicorn` allows for more flexible configuration of request handling (see `back/gunicorn.conf.py` file).